A Guide to Measuring And Improving Email Bounce Rate

 The answer, as always, is that it depends.

-A bounce rate between 0.5 - 1% is considered good as per Mailchimp's industry benchmarks.
+A bounce rate between 0.5 - 1% is considered good, as per Mailchimp's industry benchmarks.

 It's important to remember that few bounces are normal in a subscriber's lifecycle journey.
 They change their job titles, move to a different city, and abandon their old email address.

-But, a higher bounce rate than the industry average can signal bad email list hygiene practices.
+However, a higher bounce rate than the industry average can signal bad email list hygiene practices.
 To help you out here, we will discuss 9 effective ways to lower your bounce rate and get more emails delivered to recipients' inboxes.

 9 ways to reduce email bounce rate